- ENERGY STAR

 Since the custodian is typically the last person to leave a facility in the evening, he/she is responsible for verification of the nighttime shutdown.

 The principal, program manager, or their designee is responsible for the implementation of the Energy Conservation Guidelines.

-The Energy Education Specialist will provide regular (at least semi-annual) program update reports to the School Board.
+The Energy Systems Specialist will provide regular (at least semi-annual) program update reports to the School Board.

-The Energy Education Specialist will perform routine audits of all facilities, and communicates the audit results to the appropriate personnel.
+The Energy Systems Specialist will perform routine audits of all facilities, and communicates the audit results to the appropriate personnel.

 Principals and program managers will regularly communicate the importance and impact of the Energy Conservation Program to its internal and external constituents.

-The Energy Education Specialist will provide monthly energy savings reports to principals or program managers detailing performance results.
+The Energy Systems Specialist will provide monthly energy savings reports to principals or program managers detailing performance results.